 Results oriented, Angelica has 25 years of experience in developing and implementing strategies that help companies grow and prosper.
 Angelica enjoys learning about people, culture, and the natural environment.

-Laura Ruiz | Administration and Finance Coordinator
+Laura Ruiz | Finance & Human Resources Director

-Laura studied Tourism and Hospitality in Zacatecas, Mexico, and has twelve years of experience working in both fields.
-Laura also has eight years of administrative experience, and has worked for the board of trustees at a private assistance institution in the medical industry.
-She is convinced about the importance of nature for the wellbeing of humanity.
-This is why she promotes the environmental conservation and enjoys outdoor activities likes hiking, cycling and swimming.
+Laura studied tourism and hospitality in Zacatecas, México, has twelve years of experience working in both fields.
+Also has thirteen years of administrative experience and joined ITDP in 2012 as administration and finance director.
+She has worked for the board of trustees at a private assistance institution in the medical industry.
+She is convinced about the importance of nature for the wellbeing of humanity , this is why she promotes the environmental conservation.
+Enjoys outdoor activities like hiking, cycling and swimming.